dnjegovanovic/DDPM/README.md

 python scripts/visualize_components.py --device cpu --outdir artifacts
 ```

-You can skip parts with `--skip time mhsa mhca down` and use `--device cuda` if available.
+You can skip parts with `--skip time mhsa mhca down bottleneck upsample unet mnist` and use `--device cuda` if available.
+When `--mnist-root` is not provided, the script auto-detects `data/MNIST/mnist_images` if present.

 ### Time Embedding